offen/analyticstxt/draft-ring-analyticstxt.md

 ### HTTP Header

-In addition to that implementors MAY send an HTTP header of `X-Analytics-Txt` with a response, sending the URI of the applicable file.
+Implementors MAY send an HTTP header of `X-Analytics-Txt` with a response, sending the URI of the applicable file.

 Example: